Self Study 2024-2025 Self Study 2024-2025

 The Self-Study is required every eight-years, coinciding with the end of a grant of accreditation.
 The Self-Study is an opportunity for the College to conduct an in-depth evaluation of its operations, with an emphasis on a collaborative and data-driven process, demonstrating compliance with the Requirements of Affiliation and Standards for Accreditation.

-Goals of the 2024-25 Self-Study
+Intended Outcomes of the 2024-25 Self-Study

 Self-Study Timeline 2022 - 2025